OpenEducationAnalytics/OEA-Gh-Pages/_posts/2021-08-28-city-of-helsinki-education-division-finland-using-data-to-ensure-all-learners-reach-their-potential.md

 >Head of ICT Development Programs, AI & Data Analytics, City of Helsinki Education Division.

-Text BoxFrom the very first phases of this journey, the team kept in mind the ethics associated with collecting and analysing data.
+From the very first phases of this journey, the team kept in mind the ethics associated with collecting and analysing data.
 The ethical principles that drive this work are defined together with representatives from across the education system.
 They wanted to avoid using learning analytics to label or stigmatise students by assigning them to different “profiles” or categorising them in any way, such as by their learning style.